w3c/csswg-drafts/explainer.md

-If there are multiple elements in the requested direction, should we pick the closest one in that general direction, or should we prefer one that is maybe a little further but better aligned with the direction's axis.
+If there are multiple elements in the requested direction, should we pick the closest one in that general direction, or should we prefer one that is maybe a little further but better aligned with the direction's axis?
 What does "closest" mean anyway?
 Is it the euclidean distance?
 Is it from the center of the elements or from their closet edge?
 Does that depend if the edges are visible?